adrianwedd/Agentic-Index/CONTRIBUTING.md

 *   **EPIC Issue:** `EPIC: Launch-readiness fixes (June 2025 review)` (Search for this issue in the repository's GitHub Issues tab).

 This EPIC issue links to all individual tasks spawned from the review.
 Alternatively, you can view the full review document and linked issues in [REVIEW-2025-06.md](docs/REVIEW-2025-06.md).

+## Blameless Retrospectives

+When a bug reaches production, hold a short blameless retrospective to identify contributing factors and improve the process.
+The focus is on learning, not on assigning fault.